Skip to main content

 CollectorPortProtocolPurpose

-Syslog (flowgger)514UDPSyslog ingestion
+Syslog (serviceradar-log-collector)514UDPSyslog ingestion (UDP)

 SNMP traps (trapd)162UDPSNMP trap ingestion